Setting up a stage using the API Gateway console - Amazon API Gateway

 Stage names can only contain alphanumeric characters, hyphens, and underscores.
 Maximum length is 128 characters.

-6. From the Deployment drop-down list, choose the date and time of the existing API deployment you want to associate with this stage.
+7. For Deployment, select the date and time of the existing API deployment you want to associate with this stage.

 Update stage settings

 After a successful deployment of an API, the stage is populated with default settings.
 You can use the console or the API Gateway REST API to change the stage settings, including API caching and logging.
-The following steps show you how to do so using the Stage Editor of the API Gateway console.
+The following steps show you how to do so using the Stage editor of the API Gateway console.

 Update stage settings using the API Gateway console